pipeops-dev/pipeops-docs/docs/about-pipeops.md

 1. **BUILD & DEPLOY**

-- **Build & Deploy from your Git provider (i.e github, gitlab, bitbucket):** PipeOps seamlessly connects to your Git provider to build any software and deploy it into your cloud infrastructure.
+- **Build & Deploy from your Git provider (i.e GitHub, GitLab, Bitbucket):** PipeOps seamlessly connects to your Git provider to build any software and deploy it into your cloud infrastructure.

 - **Multi-framework Support:** We analyze your code to determine the best framework for your application, ensuring optimal performance.

-- **Automatic Build Triggers:** Say goodbye to manual builds!
+- **Automatic Build Triggers:** Say goodbye to manual builds.
 PipeOps automatically initiates a new build when you push to your GitHub or GitLab repository.

 2. **CONFIGURE**

-- **Setup Your Server to Suit Your Needs:** We set up servers for you with reasonable defaults, but you can also provide custom configurations to meet your specific requirements.
+- **Set Up Your Server to Suit Your Needs:** We set up servers for you with reasonable defaults, but you can also provide custom configurations to meet your specific requirements.

 3. **SCALE**